togfoxy/Autarky2/README.md

 Press 'b' to turn the villager into a BUILDER

-Press 'g' to see a range of graphs to help you monitor the economy.
+Press 'g' to see a range of graphs to help you monitor the economy

-Hold 'CTRL' key to see debug information for each villager.
+Hold 'CTRL' key to see debug information for each villager

 Daily cycle